CodingAvenue/codestop-course-db-in-php/content/PDOStatementExecute/PDOStatementExecute.q.md

 /// type=SS, answer=[4]

-In `student.php`, which of the following represents the variable to bind in the SQL statement on line 13?
+In `student.php`, which of the following represents the value to bind in the SQL statement on line 13?

 - `$data`